baranoden/Bootstrap-Projects/README.md

-> Example of Simple Bootstrap Parfume Shop
+> Examples of Simple Bootstrap Projects